- Things to Do in Bury St Edmunds With Kids – Quick Answers

 Read more about things to do in the Thetford forest area in this post.

 There are plenty of reasons to visit Bury St Edmunds.
 Not least the markets.
 They do have a local market twice a week (Wednesday and Saturday) and the occasional special market, but it’s the Christmas Fayre that really draws in the crowds.
 This market is huge.
 It spills out of the traditional market square down side streets, filling buildings, and covering the Angel Hill and Abbey Gardens.

 Stallholders and shoppers alike come from far and wide for one long weekend in November.
 We always make time to visit.
 We usually aim for Thursday evening or Friday when it is quieter.
 You can’t get around with the pushchair on Saturday!
 You’ll find everything you could possibly want from a Christmas market.
 From handmade local crafts to creepy dogs with flashing eyes imported from China.
 The food includes all manner of things to fill a Christmas hamper, cheeses, chocolates, chutneys and booze.
 If you need a snack while you shop, why not try one of the curries and wash it down with gluhwein?

 If you would like to visit Bury St Edmunds, you could do worse than the last weekend in November.
 But beware the crowds!

 Bury St Edmunds – As a Tourist

-My guide book highlighted a book made out of the skin of a criminal as a ‘must see’.
-The story behind it was very interesting, if a little grim.
+My guide book highlighted a book made out of the skin of a criminal as a ‘must-see’.
+The story behind it was fascinating if a little grim.
 The book is in the final room of the museum before you return to the entrance/gift shop and is surrounded by instruments of torture, all with their own tale to tell.